Mobility Carsharing: Fleet

-Mobility operates more than 2,930 vehicles at 1,500 sites and 200 e-scooter in Zurich.The cooperative does not own any parking spaces; instead, it rents them from private individuals, companies, or the public sector.
+Mobility operates more than 3,300 vehicles at 1,600 locations.The cooperative does not own any parking spaces; instead, it rents them from private individuals, companies, or the public sector.
 The vehicles are primarily available at train stations and in urban areas.
 This is partly due to partnerships with various public transport companies in the area of connecting mobility.

-The vehicle fleet comprises ordinary vehicles in 10 categories, ranging from frugal compact cars, convertibles and light vans to e-scooter.
+The vehicle fleet comprises ordinary vehicles in 7 categories, ranging from frugal compact cars, convertibles and light vans to transporters.
 Their striking red colour is the company's main hallmark, making the vehicles clearly recognizable throughout Switzerland.
 One of the key considerations for Mobility's vehicle management programme is sustainability: according to the company itself, its entire fleet achieves emissions averaging 97 g /km.
 This puts Mobility 33% below Switzerland's mandatory threshold as applicable from 2015.

 The car-sharing provider is increasingly focusing on electric vehicles.
 At the beginning of 2024, around 500 of the 3,000 Mobility vehicles were electric.

 How the system works

-Mobility offers 24 hours availability, and charges by hour and km traveled, with a minimum charging period of 30 minutes.
+Mobility offers 24 hours availability, and charges by hour and km traveled, with a minimum charging period of 1 hour.
 Vehicles are reserved online via the mobile app or website, or by telephone.
 The reservation of the vehicle is confirmed in real time.
 The vehicle can then be opened and used with mobile app, the Mobility Card, or SwissPass.
 Certain vehicle types are fitted so that they can be operated entirely without a key.

 Once the vehicle has been returned, the on-board computer once again relays the trip details via email or text message for invoicing purposes.
 Fees are charged based on the number of kilometres travelled and the duration of use.
 The fee includes all costs for fuel, motor insurance, tax, maintenance and depreciation.